LarvariousM/gcpnotes-4-22-2025-notes/ReadMe.md

 ![1](https://github.com/user-attachments/assets/0a57e1f0-8069-43e8-a689-42cb9e08f1e7)

 2. Inside Gitbash Terminal, type in `PWD` (Present Working Directory) to find your current location.
-As you can see in the diagram listed below, I'm currently located in my Users directory called Larva.
+As you can see in the diagram listed below, I'm currently located in my ==Users directory called Larva==.
 I need to change my current location to the Documents folder.

 ![2](https://github.com/user-attachments/assets/d13c0752-5233-4f8b-8c97-bc97dc8081aa)

 3. To navigate to the Documents folder, we need to list the directories, and change directories one by one.
-To list directories, type `LS`.
+To list directories, type the command `LS`.

 ![3](https://github.com/user-attachments/assets/8a2f1c2d-6062-4e1c-85b8-5ef901d9b0f1)